pg-tr/awesome-postgres/README.md

 * [Revolution Systems](http://www.revsys.com/blog/tags/postgresql/) - We are performance tuners, Django and PostgreSQL experts, infrastructure and scaling architects.
 * [Severalnines Database Blog](https://severalnines.com/database-blog)
 * [Percona Blog](https://www.percona.com/blog/category/postgresql/)
+* [Cybertec Blog](https://www.cybertec-postgresql.com/en/blog/) - Get the newest tricks and useful tips about the world of PostgreSQL and Data Science!
+Our authors and technicians share their knowledge to keep you going with your data.

 ### Articles